chainer/chainerrl/CONTRIBUTING.md

 # Contributing to ChainerRL

-Any kind of contribution to ChainerRL is highly appreciated!
+Any kind of contribution to ChainerRL would be highly appreciated!

 Contribution examples:
 - Thumbing up to good issues or pull requests :+1: